 LCHD vaccination clinics are open to anyone eligible for the vaccine.
 A legal guardian must accompany all minors.
-For more information on COVID-19 vaccination series, boosters, and eligibility, please visit the Centers for Disease Control (CDC)'s website.
+For more information on COVID vaccinations and eligibility, please visit the Centers for Disease Control & Prevention (CDC) COVID Vaccine webpage.

 Daily appointments, including weekends, are available at a number of area pharmacies.
 To search for COVID vaccination locations in Illinois, including participating pharmacies, please visit the IDPH's COVID Vaccination Location page.

-Livingston County is working to reach homebound individuals who are unable to visit COVID-19 vaccination sites.
+Livingston County is working to reach homebound individuals who are unable to visit COVID vaccination sites.

 Please note that LCHD vaccination sites are ADA accessible, and this program is specifically for Livingston County residents who are unable to leave their residence for medical reasons.

 To be eligible for this program you must:

 - Leaving home is not an option for you because doing so requires considerable and taxing effort and